thexant/TheQuietEnd/LoreFiction/Basic Lore/Corridors.md

 Corridors are naturally occurring interstellar pathways that allow faster-than-light travel between distant regions of the galaxy.
 Humanity did not create them, only discovered and exploited them.
 Though the mechanics are not fully understood, ships entering a Corridor are able to traverse immense distances in a fraction of the time; usually days or weeks, compared to centuries by conventional means.
+While poorly understood, it is believed that Corridors are an effect of the universe itself and are therefore just as old and naturally occurring.

 **Structure and Function**